mehulagg/gitlab_test/doc/development/github_importer.md

 ## Refreshing import JIDs

-GitLab includes a worker called `StuckImportJobsWorker` that will periodically run and mark project imports as failed if they have been running for more than 15 hours.
-For GitHub projects, this poses a bit of a problem: importing large projects could take several hours depending on how often we hit the GitHub rate limit (more on this below), but we don't want `StuckImportJobsWorker` to mark our import as failed because of this.
+GitLab includes a worker called `StuckProjectImportJobsWorker` that will periodically run and mark project imports as failed if they have been running for more than 15 hours.
+For GitHub projects, this poses a bit of a problem: importing large projects could take several hours depending on how often we hit the GitHub rate limit (more on this below), but we don't want `StuckProjectImportJobsWorker` to mark our import as failed because of this.

 To prevent this from happening we periodically refresh the expiration time of